A profile in bookshelves: Kimberly Moore begins tenure as dean of students

 At the end of the day it’s about doing the right thing, she said.

-“How do we help students see the interdepence and connectivity with one another changes behavior?”
+“How do we help students see the interdependence and connectivity with one another changes behavior?”
 Moore said.

 She wants to help and is ready to dive in, setting up meetings with leaders on campus, faculty members and administrators and is already participating: Moore had a spot on last week’s first-ever diversity inclusion forum.